 In the next lesson we will take a look at some slow blues progressions using these chords and explore various rhythms and techniques we can apply to make our 12 bar really capture the mood we want.
 If you have enjoyed this lesson and you’re looking for a guitar teacher in your local area check out our guitar lessons page and speak to one of our highly recommended teachers in your local area.
 If you are based in the Manchester area check out our Guitar Lessons Manchester page.

-Leigh Fuge is a guitar teacher and professional musician from Swansea in the UK.
-He has taught hundreds of students face to face and via the MGR Music platform.
-He has over 10 years’ experience working in the industry as a touring musician, session guitarist and teacher.
+About the author: Leigh Fuge is a guitar teacher and professional musician from Swansea in the UK with over 10 years of experience.
+He’s taught hundreds of students face-to-face and via the MGR Music platform.
+To find a qualified guitar tutor in your area, visit mgrmusic.com.